DAUG vs. BUFD

 With a correlation of 0.93, DAUG and BUFD move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, BUFD leads with 7.62% vs 6.34% for DAUG.
+On 5-year performance, BUFD leads with 7.32% vs 6.27% for DAUG.
 On fees, DAUG is cheaper at 0.85% per year.
-Their volatility is very similar.
+On volatility, DAUG has been the lower-risk option at 1.36%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 DAUG is cheaper with a 0.85% expense ratio, compared with 0.95% for BUFD.